sunyinqi0508/AQuery2/README.md

   - no options: show statistics for all queries so far.
   - `on` : statistics will be shown for every future query.
   - `off`: statistics will not be shown for every future query.
+- `script <filename>`: use automated testing script, this will execute all commands in the script
 - `dbg` start python interactive interpreter at the current context.
 - `print`: print parsed AQuery statements (AST in JSON form)
 - `save <OPTIONAL: filename>`: save current code snippet. will use random filename if not specified.